instancegallery/instancegallery.github.io/faq/index.md

 Firstly, Instance Gallery takes advantage of already existent autonomous digital infrastructure as it continues to grow within NYC.
 In part, Instance Gallery is part of a much larger project with which it shares a vision, though its goals as an artist space are its own.

 Secondly, the Internet offers exposure on a global scale, but this is not generally the goal of most residency programs; it is not the goal of Instance Residency, either.
 It is the mission of Instance to support artists working within photographic media by creating space for those artists to work in the vicinity of one another via semi-private space.
 At the same time, cultivating a serious external audience to the work produced by the residents.

+## How does the Instance Residency work?

+> TK-TODO

 ## Are there any fees or costs associated with the Residency program?